observablehq/plot/README.md

 #### Scale objects

 Both [*plot*.scale](#plotscalescalename) and [Plot.scale](#plotscaleoptions) return scale objects.
-These objects represent the actual (or “materialized”) values encountered in the plot, including the domain, range, interpolate function, *etc.* The scale’s label, if any, is also returned; however, note that other axis properties are not currently exposed.
+These objects represent the actual (or “materialized”) scale options used by Plot, including the domain, range, interpolate function, *etc.* The scale’s label, if any, is also returned; however, note that other axis properties are not currently exposed.
 Point and band scales also expose their materialized bandwidth and step.

 To reuse a scale across plots, pass the corresponding scale object into another plot specification: